Southeast Insurance Dispute Attorneys Explain Bad Faith Practices

 - Punitive damages.
 This is an award payable to the insured.
 Punitive damages are meant to punish the insurance company for its bad faith conduct – so that it doesn’t use bad faith tactics for any future insurance claims.

-Insurance dispute lawyers serving Florida, Alabama, and the Southeast
+Insurance dispute lawyers serving Florida, Alabama, Louisiana and the Southeast

 When insurance companies are behaving badly, you can hold them accountable.
 Make the call to an experienced insurance lawyer today.
-Call Warhurst Law at 251-207-1296 or fill out our contact form to schedule an appointment.
+To make an appointment for a consultation, call 251-694-1932 or complete our contact form.
 We file, negotiate, and litigate a broad range of insurance claims.
 We represent clients across the Southeast including the Florida Panhandle, the Gulf Coast, and Mobile, Alabama.

 * Warhurst Law cannot and does not guarantee an outcome to any case.